 The Corollary - Violating The Way will need much effort and still Ends in Failure

 The working order of The Way (the Dao) cannot be violated without paying a price.
 We need great efforts and may have temporary success.
 But in the long run, we will lose the very thing that we tried to gain.
 Man learns it the hard way and never seems to learn the lessons.
 Wars after wars.
-Trying to outdo nature only results in a violent reaction from nature into global warming and weather distortions.
+Trying to outdo nature only results in a violent reaction from nature ending in global warming and weather distortions.

 The Duality Mindset: Yin + Yang